bostonadam525/Advanced-Retrieval-Augmented-Generation-RAG-Techniques/AI Agents/Oracle_Agentic_AI_Foundations_Associate/Agentic_AI_Foundations/README.md

   - Code for the agent validates the LLM tool call then executes it.
   - MCPs provide a standardized way to connect LLMs with context they need to function such as resources, prompts, and tools.

+---
+## 3 - Loops Orchestration or "Agent Nervous System"
+- Acts as a router for the entire body system.
+- These are the main components

+1. **Loop Management**
+   - `Think-Act-Observe cycle` is run by this (entire "reasoning cycle")
+   - It knows when to continue --> pause --> or stop.

+2. **Reasoning Strategy**
+   -